daytoday 2025

 I used my iPad to shoot it and kept notes to make sure the location and framing of each day’s shoot was a little bit different from the preceding days, even though a lot of locations repeat during the routines of life: grocery shopping, at work, lying on the couch, buying coffee beans and bread.
 In my notes I tracked the day’s temperature and notable events both personally and globally.
 The sequence of shots in the edit was easy to work out – it would be chronological – but the length of time shots should be onscreen took a while to figure out, as did what the sound should be.

-Despite the simplicity and brevity of the film, I’ve made feature films that have fewer shots than the 365 in daytoday.
-I haven’t made any film that uses as many locations as the 7-minute daytoday, which was shot in two countries, two states, five provinces, nineteen cities and towns, on the Crowsnest highway in Alberta, the Trans-Canada highway in Ontario, and from an airplane somewhere over Lake Superior.
+Despite the simplicity and brevity of the film, I haven’t made any film that uses as many locations as the 7-minute daytoday, which was shot in two countries, two states, five provinces, nineteen cities and towns, on the Crowsnest highway in Alberta, the Trans-Canada highway in Ontario, and from an airplane somewhere over Lake Superior.